The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 Jakob shook his head.
 Good call.
 Wouldn’t want to press his luck and get grounded.

-Katherine turned to me.
+Katherine turned back to me.
 “You and the guard were alone in the elevator.
 Unless there were cameras in there, there’s no way either of you can prove your sides of the story.
 Without witnesses, anything you say will be hearsay.
 The bad news is that without the cameras, he can accuse you of assault and file either a civil or criminal lawsuit against you.
 If it’s civil, he’ll want you to pay for damages.
 Criminal, and you could be facing jail time.”

 Katherine laid a hand on my arm and sent me a sympathetic look.
 “Don’t worry.
 We can probably avoid a criminal charge.
 There isn’t much evidence for the police to pass to the district attorney, and without substantial proof that you just attacked him out of the blue, the DA won’t want to pursue it.”